-Being away from home means another grownup is in charge.
-Remind your child that the teacher will tell her the rules and that she can always ask about anything she needs to know or forgets.
+- Remind your child that the teacher will tell her the rules and routines; she can always ask about anything she needs to know or forgets.

-Get to know your child’s teacher and get involved in some way with the school.
-As a parent, your relationship with the school and your confidence in the teacher shows your child you think it is a good and safe place.
+4. Get to know your child’s teacher.
+Get involved in some way with the school.
+Your relationship with the school and your confidence in the teacher shows your child you think it’s a good and safe place.